irisnet/irishub/docs/cli-client/params.md

 ## Query parameters of a module

-Available module names can be queried by [query all parameters](#query-all-parameters)
+Available module names can be queried by [query all parameters](#query-all-parameters).

 ```bash
 iriscli params --module=slashing